 createTables().
-This function should result in the creation of the database tables described on page 2.
+This function should result in the creation of the database tables described on page 2, if they do not already exist in the database.
 This function will be called before any of the functions below.
 It does not return any results.

 destroyTables().
-This function should cause the removal of the database tables created by createTables.
+This function should cause the removal of the database tables created by createTables, if they are present in the database.
 After destroyTables, the database should be in its initial pristine state (with no user tables).
 You may assume that after this function is called, a call to createTable will precede a call to any of the functions described below.
 This function does not return any results.